Keep close to Nature’s heart and break clear away, once in awhile, and climb a mountain or spend a week in the woods.

 - Squats: inhale bring your arms up, exhale engage your core and bring your butt towards imaginary chair (don’t go too deep during warmup).

 - Pushups: you can do them on the wall or chair to start with.

 4) Build Strength (5 – 10 minutes)

-You can pick any variety of strength-training exercise and perform a circuit or a series of exercises in a row, with short rest periods.
+You can pick any variety of strength-training exercises and perform a circuit or a series of exercises in a row, with short rest periods.
 A few options to chose from: Firstly, you can use a timer.
 Perform repetitions for 40 seconds with 20 seconds of rest, repeating 2 to 3 times.
 Secondly, you can count your reps (10-15 reps with breaks repeat 2 to 3 times).
-So that, you have a well-designed circuit which targets every major muscle.
+So, you have a well-designed circuit that targets every major muscle.
 Also, you might find “Healing Busted Knees.”
 It has PDF and lots of useful info on how to build core and legs muscles necessary for hiking.
 Here is a sample circuit:

-- Squats: inhale fill your lungs with air, exhale and lower your butt towards imaginary chair
+- Squats: inhale fill your lungs with air, exhale and lower your butt towards an imaginary chair

 - Squat jumps: repeat 1 and add a jump (progression: one-legged squat)

 Build leg strength and balance.
 Check-out “Healing Busted Knees” blog on some more strength training and balancing workouts.